OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 Next, you have to add `path/to/android/sdk/extras/google/instantapps/ia` to your `$PATH`.

-After the preparation, you can test instant apps locally on a device running Android 8.1 (API Level 27) or later.
+After the preparation, you can test instant apps locally on a device running Android 8.1 (API level 27) or later.
 The app can be tested in different ways:

 - Test the app locally:
   Deploy the app via Android Studio (and enable the `Deploy as instant app` checkbox in the Run/Configuration dialog) or deploy the app using the following command: